graup/me/beliefs.md

 Be honest, don’t lie, only promise what you can keep.

 - Know when to accept help.
-You might be able to do most things best yourself, but not everything.
+You might be able to do most things best yourself, but not everything, and sometimes it's impossible to know in advance.

 - Don’t make assumptions.
 Don’t assume you know what someone is thinking or why they’re acting like they are.